-(Naumann et al., 2010; Hoffmann et al., 2012).
-This implies that the missing DRYLAIV motif in ACKR3 is not the only determinant for the lack of G protein-dependent signaling.
+Naumann et al., 2010).
+This implies that the missing DRYLAIV motif in ACKR3 is not the only determinant for the lack of G protein-dependent signalling.

 Nonetheless, the interaction of ACKR3 with G proteins has been proposed in two studies.
-In the first case, a specific BRET signal was detected between ACKR3-yellow fluorescent protein (YFP) and $G\alpha{i1}$ -Renilla luciferase (RLuc), which decreased upon treatment with guanosine 5'-3-O-(thio)triphosphate, suggesting that ACKR3 can interact with G proteins in the absence of an agonist but fails to activate them (Levoye et al., 2009).
-In the second case, CXCL12 was still able to promote $G{i/o}$ protein activation in primary astrocytes after CXCR4 depletion but not after ACKR3 depletion.
-In addition, ACKR3-only-expressing astrocytes also led to ERK and Akt activation in response to both CXCL12 and CXCL11, although only the former appeared to be G protein dependent (Ödemis et al., 2012).
-Both $G{i/o}$ and ACKR3 are highly abundant in astrocytes and glioma cells (Schönemeier et al., 2008; Tiveron et al., 2010; Ödemis et al., 2012; Banisadr et al., 2016), and therefore, a hypothesis is that ACKR3 might be able to activate G proteins specifically in these cell types, indicating once again how important the interactome might be for a given GPCR.
+In the first case, a specific BRET signal was detected between ACKR3-YFP and $G\alpha{i1}$ -RLuc, which decreased upon treatment with GTP- γ S, suggesting that ACKR3 can interact with G proteins in the absence of an agonist, but fails to activate them (Levoye et al., 2009).
+In the second case, CXCL12 was still able to promote $G{i/o}$ protein activation in primary astrocytes after CXCR4 depletion, but not after ACKR3 depletion.
+In addition, ACKR3-only expressing astrocytes also led to ERK and Akt activation in response to both CXCL12 and CXCL11, although only the former appeared to be G protein-dependent (Ödemis et al., 2012).
+Both $G{i/o}$ and ACKR3 are highly abundant in astrocytes and glioma cells (Schönemeier et al., 2008, Tiveron et al., 2010; Banisadr et al., 2016; Ödemis et al., 2012) and therefore a hypothesis is that ACKR3 might be able to activate G proteins specifically in these cell types, indicating once again how important the interactome might be for a given GPCR.

-Overall, although there is conflicting evidence on the role of ACKR3 in relation to G protein-dependent signaling, there is increasing evidence for a $\beta$ -arrestin-biased receptor in most cell types.
-Moreover, studies have shown that ACKR3 could modulate other cellular signaling pathways, potentially by forming a heteromeric complex with other receptors, which is discussed in a later section of this review.
+Overall, although there is conflicting evidence on the role of ACKR3 in relation to G protein-dependent signalling, there is increasing evidence for a β -arrestin biased receptor in most cell types.
+Moreover, studies have shown that ACKR3 could modulate other cellular signalling pathways, potentially by forming a heteromeric complex with other receptors, which is discussed in a later section of this review.